chrisj42/webcheckers/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

-All 18 acceptance criterias for sprint 1 have been met and passed.
-For the signin feature there where no problems when testing was done.
-For starting the game there where problems when setting up the color of pieces that appeared on the side of the board.
-The problem was that the colors appeared the same for both players, meaning that both players saw themselves as the red checker pieces For sprint 2 we have 7 user stories that have not yet been tested.

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
 Report on the code coverage